sigasi/sigasi_insights/content/tech/coding-styles.md

 ---

-There is a lot of debate about which [coding-conventions] are best.
+There is a lot of debate about which [Coding conventions]({{< ref "coding-conventions" >}}) are best.
 We know that many teams have their own coding conventions but often times they are not enforced.
 Let's see why and how coding guidelines can help you.

 ## Why are coding conventions useful?